dcCoder9/dcCoder9.github.io/_posts/2020-03-06-software-blogs.md

 ---
-title: "My thoughts on the software blog posts that influenced me the most"
+title: "Reflections on the software blog posts that influenced me the most"
 published: true
 ---